Aloe Vera: The Greatest Natural Acne Treatment In The World?

 Elsewhere there’s this case study, documenting a 72 year old woman who had taken to bathing her legs with homemade aloe vera juice in search of pain relief.
 Scientists had observed patches of dermatitis (an inflammatory skin disorder) on her legs.
 Tests of the patches showed positive reactions to both the leaf and macerated jelly of aloe vera.
 This study and this study observed occasional redness, irritation, and contact dermatitis.

-It’s not surprising; with an endless array of compounds comes a higher chance of a reaction to one.
+It’s not surprising, as with an endless array of compounds comes a higher chance of a reaction to one.
 However, the first study did comment that “reports of allergic reactions are rare”, and they certainly are; only moderately more common than other topical acne treatments.
 Many of the wound healing studies above specifically praised aloe vera’s lack of side effects.

 The solution for acne then?
 Apply a patch of aloe vera to your arm before your face, to establish whether you have a sensitivity or not.